Skip to content

 # or

-Wrap any launch command. graphsignal-run spawns the profiler sidecar, sets up CUPTI injection in the environment, and then execs the workload — replacing itself with the target so process management (init systems, container runtimes, etc.) sees only the workload.
+Wrap any launch command. graphsignal-run starts the profiler sidecar, enables GPU profiling, and launches your workload so process managers (init systems, container runtimes, etc.) see only the workload.

 Terminal window